curl/everything-curl/cmdline-globbing.md

 or maybe a set of names. curl offers "globbing" as a way to specify many URLs like that easily.

-The globbing uses the resevered symbols [] and {} for this, symbols that normally cannot be part of a legal URL (except for numerical IPv6 addresses but curl handles them fine anyway).
+The globbing uses the reserved symbols [] and {} for this, symbols that normally cannot be part of a legal URL (except for numerical IPv6 addresses but curl handles them fine anyway).
 If the globbing gets in your way, disable it with `-g, --globoff`.